caos/site/docs/get_started/00-introduction.en.md

 ### Integration

-To build a doc site on your personal repository your have to integrate the doc build into your github workflow.
+To build a doc site on your personal repository copy the `docs` folder to your  your have to integrate the doc build into your github workflow.

 The following workflow deploys a doc site on github pages: